 We concentrate on personal injury claims, medical malpractice, and workplace injuries, including construction accidents.
 The Weinstein Law Group looks for the details most miss that can help each case reach the desired outcome.

 Don’t wait.
-Call us today at 212-741-3800 to set up a free, no-risk consultation.
+Contact us today at 212-741-3800 to set up a free, no-risk consultation with our New York workers’ compensation lawyer.
 The sooner you call, the sooner we can start helping you seek the maximum compensation possible.